 The resident was diagnosed with a femur fracture on their left leg, which doctors maintained was caused by a twisting motion most likely due to the foot rests or safety straps not being used on the resident’s feet, needed to keep the feet secure.
 The care facility was found guilty of neglecting the physical health of the resident.

-If you have a loved one who is in a nursing home and you suspect that they are being neglected or not looked after in the proper way by any member of the nursing home team, then do not delay in seeking advice from Nursing Home Abuse Center.
-There you will find resources and information about the varying types of nursing home abuse cases McIver Brown have dealt with and can receive sound advice about what to do if you suspect negligence in a nursing home.
+If you have a loved one who is in a nursing home and you suspect that they are being neglected or not looked after in the proper way by any member of the nursing home team, then do not delay in seeking advice from a nursing home abuse lawyer.
 Don’t stay silent, stay informed and contact the team if you need further help from a nursing home abuse lawyer.

 Jail Sentence Waived in Minnesota Nursing Home Abuse Case

 Two women convicted of sexual and physical nursing home abuse as teenagers will have the last part of their jail sentence waived provided they meet with family members of the victims.

 The two women were both sentenced to 180 days in jail for the abuse of elderly residents, some with Alzheimer’s disease, at Good Samaritan Nursing Home in Albert Lea, Minnesota.
 They were allowed to serve the jail term in 60 day increments, but only actually served the first 60 days, with the second and third 60 days waived by a judge.